eclipse-theia/theia-website/src/docs/enhanced_tab_bar_preview.md

 }
 ```

-Now only the `TabBarRendererFactory` has to be bound and the preview will render the way it was specified above.
+Now we need to bind our custom `TabBarRendererFactory` to active our customization and ensure the preview renders the information as defined in the implementation of `CustomTabBarRenderer.renderExtendedTabBarPreview()` above.

 ```ts
     bind(TabBarRendererFactory).toFactory(({ container }) => () => {